expo/expo/docs/pages/tutorial/configuration.md

 import Video from '~/components/plugins/Video' import { Collapsible } from '~/ui/components/Collapsible';

 Before we can consider our app truly complete we need to add a splash screen and app icon.
 A splash screen is what users see when the app is launched, before it has loaded.
-The icon will be visible on the users' home screen when the app is installed, or inside of the Expo app when in development.
+The icon will be visible on the users' home screen when the app is installed, or inside of the Expo Go app when in development.

 ## Splash screen